Variants vs. Modifiers

 Modifiers

-Modifiers are especially great for restaurants, bars or anywhere customization or modification is an option for customers.
+Modifiers are especially great for restaurants, bars, and anywhere customization or modification is an option for customers.

 Another way to think about it is that modifiers make life easier for the person actually ringing up a customer, preparing the final product, and ensuring that the customer gets exactly what they wanted!